shwina/stdpar-cython/README.md

 # Examples of using Cython and nvc++ to GPU accelerate Python

+See the accompanying post on the NVIDIA Developer Blog [here](https://developer.nvidia.com/blog/accelerating-python-on-gpus-with-nvc-and-cython/).

 These Notebooks demonstrate how to accelerate Python code on the GPU using Cython and [nvc++ with stdpar](https://developer.nvidia.com/blog/accelerating-standard-c-with-gpus-using-stdpar/).